 Their son, Philip Vincent-Day, preserves the archive and heritage of his grandfather and his motorcycles.
 He is an Associate Producer of SpeedisExpensive.

 Dr Andrew Nahum

-Andrew is the Principal Curator of Technology at the Science Museum, London, and active classic motorcyclist.
+Andrew is the Principal Curator of Technology at the Science Museum in London and active classic motorcyclist.

-He was responsible for the museum’s acclaimed exhibition Inside the Spitfire, and directed the museum technology for its Making the Modern World.
+He was responsible for the museum’s acclaimed exhibition Inside the Spitfire, and the director the technology for its Making the Modern World exhibition.
 His books include Issigonis and the Mini and Frank Whittle: Invention of the Jet.